 Multiply best practice

-We will initiate workshops and seminars, bring policy makers and experts together and transfer best practice examples to the national level and to other countries.
-A summarizing report will add up the experiences made by the different cities and other project partners to make the knowledge accessible for other municipalities and policy makers interested.
+We will initiate workshops and seminars, bring policymakers and experts together and transfer best practice examples to the national level and other countries.
+A summarizing report will add up the experiences made by the different cities and other project partners to make the knowledge accessible for other municipalities and policymakers interested.

 The “Lessons-learned report” of the First Cyclurban Project Period is available for download!